TruncatedDinoSour/armour/doc/d/pDB-1.md

 4. Prepend a unique `chunk_identifier_size` byte chunk identifier to every single chunk
     - Mind you that a chunk identifier cannot be all NULL bytes (for example a 4 byte chunk identifier cannot be just `0x00 0x00 0x00 0x00`).
       A chunk identifier of all NULL bytes signifies an **empty chunk**.
+    - Ideally a chunk identifier is cryptographically secure random data instead of an incremental counter

 You have now successfully constructed a complex entry - an array of chunks.
 Next you will need to use some sort of algorithm to insert the chunk into the database.